Mayor Law, LLC FAQs

 - Deal with the insurance companies – statements, claim information, PIP Benefits, and Q&A.

-Investigate the Case and Establish the Facts.
-This includes:
+Investigate the Case and Establish the Facts

 - Investigate the details of the case, including accident and crash scene photos, police reports, and obtain statements of witnesses, police, emergency personnel, and your doctor.